Powerlearnproject/se-assignment-day-2-git-and-github-TshepangPatose/README.md

 ## Detail the steps involved in making your first commit to a GitHub repository.
 What are commits, and how do they help in tracking changes and managing different versions of your project?

+Commits- Snapshot of changes that are made to files in a repository.
+A commit includes details of the author, which they changed and an explanation of the changes
+**Steps**
+1. Create a new repository on GitHub and clone it
+2. Modify/create files in a repository
+3. Check which files have been added/modified
+4. Stage changes by adding specific files
+5. Create a commit and add its explanation
+6. Connect to GitHub repository
+7. Push the changes to GitHub

 ## How does branching work in Git, and why is it an important feature for collaborative development on GitHub?
 Discuss the process of creating, using, and merging branches in a typical workflow.

+Branching inGit allows separate project versions to be created and allow developers to work on different issues of the code (fixing bugs,features,experiments) without any effect on the main codebase.
+This implies that different developers can work on different tasks of the project at the same time.
+**Importance**
+-Different features of the code can be attended to without affecting the main code -Different tasks can be worked on independently
+-Code can be reviewed before integration

 ## Explore the role of pull requests in the GitHub workflow.
 How do they facilitate code review and collaboration, and what are the typical steps involved in creating and merging a pull request?